 Carmel Green Lantern Inn — Located next to Carmel Beach, this cosy bed and breakfast is a lovely place to stay in Carmel.
-Their guest rooms have private entrance making this a great option for people looking for more privacy.
+Their guest rooms have private entrances making this a great option for people looking for more privacy.
 Click here to see their latest prices

-The Stevenson Monterey – If you want to stay in Monterey, then this motel is a great budget option and located just off Highway 1.
+The Stevenson Monterey – If you want to stay in Monterey, then this motel is a great budget option and is located just off Highway 1.
 They have a range of rooms available and their location is ideal for people that are only staying in the area for one night.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other hotels close to Carmel or Monterey!